 This super cool project is part of my most recent master bathroom makeover.

-One of the main features in the master bathroom makeover was the planked ceiling.
+One of the main features in the master bathroom makeover was to add a wood plank ceiling to cover the existing popcorn ceiling.

 Planked ceilings actually aren’t new to this old house.

-This white planked ceiling resides downstairs in my photo studio.
+The white planked ceiling above resides downstairs in my photo studio.

 When I moved in, there WAS no ceiling, just a jumble of wires.
 The planks finished it off beautifully!
-But at the time with no skills (and no guts), I had the install done for me.
-And I’ve loved it ever since.
+But at the time with no skills, I had the install done for me, then primed and painted the ceiling boards after installation.

-It’s still pretty with a more rustic feel!
+It’s still a pretty look, although a little more rustic.